CenterDenmark/elexia-datamodel/documentation.md

 ### Site

 Represents a geographic or administrative area associated with buildings or organisations.
+In the Elexia project, this would be a Pilot Site.

 - **Attributes**:
-  - `id`: Unique identifier.
+  - `id*`: Unique identifier.
-  - `type`: Always "Site".
+  - `type*`: Always "Site".
   - `name`: Site name.
   - `description`: Metadata.
   - `dateCreated`: Creation timestamp.